Club Policies

 All people who are involved in the club have the basic human right to have their values, opinions, religion, national or ethnic origin, disability, sexual orientation or gender identity respected.
 To achieve this, the MFNC commits to:

-• Educate players, administrators, members, supporters and volunteers in the standards of respectful behaviour in line with community and club expectations
+• Educate players, administrators, members, supporters and volunteers in the standards of respectful behaviour in line with community and club expectation

 Appropriate Behaviours